Is Wind Noise Normal in a Helmet?

 Daal-ANC-DXL-5-Noise-Cancelling-Unit-agvsport

 This product is the latest technology.
-It combines unique noise-canceling technology with in-helmet Bluetooth technology using active noise to cancel the wind noise while still allowing you to hear road noise and traffic.
+It combines unique noise-canceling technology with in-helmet Bluetooth technology using active noise to cancel out the wind noise while still allowing you to hear road noise and traffic.
 The product has just been released in Europe and is available by mail order only in the US at this stage.

-5 Best Motorcycle Bluetooth Headsets For Music
+Related Post: 5 Best Motorcycle Bluetooth Headsets For Music

 Windscreen Adjustment